wso2/docs-ei/en/streaming-integrator/docs/examples/integrating-stores.md

         ![Retirieved Event](../images/integrating-stores/retrieved-event.png)

- -  **Updates**
+ -  **Update Inserts**

-    To calculate the latest stock after a specific time duration, all the purchases during that time interval need to be added to the current stock, and all the dispatches during that same time interval need to be deducted from the current stock.
-Once this calculation is done, the result is loaded into the `PurchasesTable` table.
-This results in updating the existing record for each material or the result being inserted as a new record if the stock for the material is not already recorded in the database.

-    1. First, let's add a join query to add the purchases to the current stock.
+    The `Stock Table` table at any given time contains a single record per product, showing the current closing stock for the relevant product.
+When you send a new event reporting a stock value to the table, the outcome is one of the following:

+    - If a record with the same value for `name` already exists, the event updates the value for the `amount` attribute in that record.
+    - If a record with the same value for `name` does not exist, the new event is inserted into the table as a new record.

+    To try this, follow the steps below:

+    1. Add a new stream as follows:

         ```
-        @info(name = 'Add purchases to current stock ')
-        from MaterialPurchasesStream as p
-        join StockTable as s
-            on p.name == s.name
-        select p.name as name, sum(p.amount) + s.amount as amount
-            group by p.name
-        insert into UpdateStockwithPurchasesStream;
+        define stream LatestStockStream (name string, amount double);
         ```
-        Note the following about the above join query.

-        - The stream is assigned the short name `p` and the table is assigned the short name `s`.

-        - Based on the above point, `p.name == s.name ` condition specifies that a matching event is identified when the `MaterialPurchasesStream`stream has an event where the value for the `name` attribute is the same as that of the `StockTable` table.

-        - The `select` clause the query specifies that when such a matching event is identified, attribute values for the output event should be selected as follows:

-            - The name from the `MaterialPurchasesStream`stream

-            - The amount derived by calculating the total for the `amount` attribute from all the events in the `MaterialPurchasesStream`stream, and then adding that total to the amount in the table record.

-        - The `insert into` clause specifies that the output events derived as stated above should be inserted into the `UpdateStockwithPurchasesStream` stream.

-    2. Next, perform a join to subtract the total dispatches from the current  stock that is updated with the latest purchases.
+    2. Now add a query to update or insert values into the `StockTable` stream as follows:

         ```
-        @info(name='Update stock with dispatches')
+        @info(name = 'Update or Record Stock')
-        from UpdateStockwithPurchasesStream as u
+        from LatestStockStream
-        join MaterialDispatchesStream as s
-            on u.name == s.name
-        select u.name as name, sum(u.amount) - sum(s.amount) as amount
+        select name, amount
-        insert into StockTable;
+        update or insert into StockTable
+         set LatestStockStream.amount = amount
+         on StockTable.name == name
         ```

+        Here, the Streaming Integrator checks whether an event in the `LatestStockStream` has a matching record in the `StockTable` table where the value for the `name` attribute is the same.
+If such a record exists, the value for the `amount` attribute in that record is set to the amount reported via the stream event.
+If no matching event exists, the stream event is inserted as a new event

     3. Save the Siddhi application.
-The complete Siddhiapplication with the latest queries you added looks as follows:
+The complete Siddhi application is as follows:

         ```
         @App:name('StockManagementApp')

         @App:description('Managing Raw Materials')

         define stream MaterialDispatchesStream (timestamp long, name string, amount double);